-Some growers choose flowers near the base of a branch or near the base of a fork (like near the meeting point on the letter Y) and not too far out.
+Some growers choose flowers near the base of a branch or near the base of a fork branch (like near the meeting point on the letter Y) and not too far out from the main trunk.
 Because a soursop can weigh up to 4-7 lbs (1-3 kg) per fruit, this is so the branch doesn't have to droop or bend down way too much when bearing the fruits.

 When you see that the three flower petals are slightly open, the stigma may be of age and mature.
 Gently open the petals to see the stigma inside.
 If it seems wet and slimy, we can begin the pollination.

 Let's Get to Pollinating

 The best time to pollinate is around 8-9 AM in the morning.
 Just as well, the stigma of the female-stage flower is most receptive from 8-10 AM.
 In full bloom time, we can hand pollinate the flowers every 3-4 days.